-Before he became an addiction specialist, Dr. Peterson made the assumption that he knew all there was to know about addiction medicine since he was recovery himself.
+Dr. Peterson’s journey to sobriety led him to work with clients suffering from addiction.
+Although he had been working in pain management and anesthesiology, he says, “After getting sober, I saw things in a different light.
+I realized that both having pain and a drug problem can exist in the same person.
+One does not preclude the other, but they can both be real.”
+He discovered a higher sensitivity to look for that in a patient and helping them manage that.
+Before he became an addiction specialist, Dr. Peterson assumed that he knew all there was to know about addiction medicine since he was recovery himself.
 But he soon realized that there was so much more to learn about addiction than what he went through himself.
 He spent most of 2014 learning and studying for the boards in Addiction Medicine and became board certified.

 Dr. Peterson got sober through AA, but understands that they are so many other ways to get to recovery.
-Through his own journey to sobriety he has learned of so many other ways to help others.
+Through his journey to sobriety, he has learned of so many different ways to help others.
 Westwind Recovery offers those modalities to get clients on the right path to recovery.

-Along with Dr. Peterson, the team at Westwind helps those suffering with addiction get to the root issues with individual psychotherapy, group therapy, exercise and mediation among other things.
+Along with Dr. Peterson, the team at Westwind helps those suffering from addiction get to the root issues with individual psychotherapy, group therapy, exercise, and mediation, among other things.
 He feels that the community of love and support that the Westwind team provides for clients is monumental in their recovery.

-Dr. Peterson also helps his patients who have co-existing mental and physical conditions such as pain with appropriate pain management.
+Dr. Peterson also helps his clients who have co-existing mental and physical conditions such as pain with appropriate pain management.

 Dr. Peterson believes that when a client is ready to do the work to get sober and stay sober, Westwind would be the perfect fit.
-He sees the huge, positive changes that happen week to week, month to month in the clients after working with their therapists and staying active.
-He adds that with his own experience with addiction, patients are able to bond with him.
-Although he helps patients deal with their physical pain without having them going to opiates, his practice will delve beyond just the medical side.
+He sees the tremendous, positive changes that happen week to week, month to month in the clients after working with their therapists, and staying active.
+Dr. Peterson adds that with his own experience with addiction, clients can bond with him.
+Although he helps clients deal with their physical pain without having them going to opiates, his practice will delve beyond just the medical side.

 Mark Jaffe, M.D.